About

 Editing • Mixing • ProductioN • for Visual and Auditory Media

-Jim has been nominated for three MPSE Golden Reel awards; for his work on Paramount Pictures “A Quiet Place”, Quentin Tarantino’s “Once Upon a Time in Hollywood” and “A Quiet Place 2”.
-In 2007 he was nominated for an Emmy for his work on the TNT mini series, “Into The West”; and in 2019 he won an Emmy for his work on the Emmy and Oscar winning National Georgaphic Film “Free Solo”.
+Jim has been nominated for three MPSE Golden Reel Awards for his work on A Quiet Place, Once Upon a Time in Hollywood, and A Quiet Place Part II.
+He received an Emmy nomination in 2007 for TNT’s Into The West, and in 2019, he won an Emmy for the Academy Award–winning documentary Free Solo.